charlesmeyer/charlesmeyer.github.io/slides/chapter1/chapter1.md

 ## Science

-> Science is a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe. <!-- .element: class="fragment"-->
+> Science is a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.

 from Latin scientia, meaning "knowledge" <!-- .element: class="fragment"-->